Vigils take place in Donegal in memory of Creeslough explosion victims

 “As a pledge of strength and peace in the lord, the Holy Father sends his blessing to all the people of Ireland.”

-Joining Mr Martin were Agriculture Minister and Donegal TD Charlie McConalogue and deputy leader Leo Varadkar.
+Joining Mr Martin were Ireland’s deputy premier Leo Varadkar and Agriculture Minister and Donegal TD Charlie McConalogue.

 The remains of the victims are at the hospital in Letterkenny where post-mortem examinations will continue over the next few days.